Lucas-Marcel/libxmp-miniaudio-cli/README.md

 When compiling On Windows and macOS you need to link to -lxmp-lite.
 On Linux just link to -lpthread, -lm -ldl and -lxmp-lite

+For more information, read libxmp and miniaudio documentation.